Struggle to get aid to Turkey and Syria after massive quake

 This story has been updated to correct the U.N. announcement was Monday, not Tuesday.

-Bilginsoy reported from Istanbul, Armangue from Antakya, Turkey, Kareem Chehayeb in Beirut and Edith M. Lederer in New York contributed to this report.
+Bilginsoy reported from Istanbul, Armangue from Antakya, Turkey; Andrew Wilks in Istanbul, Abby Sewell and Kareem Chehayeb in Beirut, and Edith M. Lederer in New York contributed to this report.

 Credit: AP